Cards Against Humanity and James and James forge long-term partnership for crowdfunding fulfillment

-It was at this point that Cards Against Humanity sought help from James and James Fulfilment.
-While Cards Against Humanity had built its own fulfilment network in the US, it needed support to fulfil orders for UK and European customers.
+It was at this point that Cards Against Humanity sought help from James and James Fulfillment.
+While Cards Against Humanity had built its own fulfillment network in the US, it needed support to fulfil orders for UK and European customers.

 The relationship began with James and James storing and fulfilling the UK edition of Cards Against Humanity from its Northampton headquarters.
 It quickly expanded however, as Exploding Kittens – a Blackbox and Kickstarter-backed card game – exploded in popularity.
 It secured $8.9 million in funding, becoming the most-funded crowdfunding campaign ever.